Issue - meetings

 · appendix 2 to the report set out the learning from the previous strategy, some excellent work had been completed such as the provision of a refuge with self-contained units, partially completed actions had been rolled forward;

-· a support service for men experiencing domestic abuse was provided by West Mercia Women’s Aid, there was no local refuge for men but specialist accommodation was available in the wider region;
+· a support service for men experiencing domestic abuse was provided by West Mercia Women’s Aid through their Helpline.
+There was no local refuge for men but assistance with housing was available though the Housing Solutions Team and specialist refuge accommodation was available in the wider region;

 · men could be reluctant to seek support from a service provided by a women’s aid group but other organisations were encouraged to refer on cases with an explanation of the service offered, the more cases that came forward the better the needs of male victims could be understood;